wdsheng999/gre_preparation/math/exercises/algebra.md

 ans:C 最后一刀不剪

-14.The 20 people at a party are divided into n mutually exclusive groups in such a way that the number of people in any group does not exceed the number in any other group by more than 1.
+14. The 20 people at a party are divided into n mutually exclusive groups in such a way that the number of people in any group does not exceed the number in any other group by more than 1.
 Quantity A:The value of n if at least one of the groups consists of 3 people Quantity B:6